isomerpages/moh-vaccinegov/pages/faq.md

 					</div>
 				   <div class="tab">
 						<input id="question-1-5" type="checkbox">
 							<label for="question-1-5" class="tab-label">I have not received any COVID-19 vaccine.
-How can I register to receive the mRNA vaccination?</label>
+How can I receive the mRNA vaccination?</label>
 						<div class="tab-content">
 							<p>Children/wards aged 6 months to 11 years may walk in with their parents/guardians to any Joint Testing and Vaccination Centre (JTVC) offering the vaccines recommended for the different age groups before 6.30pm on Mondays to Fridays, and 12.30pm on Saturdays.
 On days where there is high demand for vaccination, you should expect a longer waiting period.<br><br>Alternatively, parents/guardians can also register their child/ward at <a href="https://child.vaccine.gov.sg"> https://child.vaccine.gov.sg</a>.
 An SMS with a personalised booking link will be sent to the registered mobile number of the parent/guardian within three to five working days to book a vaccination appointment. <br><br>
 						 Children/wards below 18 years must have the consent of their parents/guardians to receive their vaccination.
 Those between the age of 13 and 17 years must bring a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="go.gov.sg/parcf">here</a>.
 Those aged 12 and below must be accompanied by a parent/guardian.
 Parents/guardians should also bring along their child/ward's identification document (e.g. Birth Certificate and Health booklet/Passport/Student Identification Card/Singpass) for verification. <br><br>